alexaharti/website-design-sample/README.md

   ### index.html file:
   It is a text-based document that contains the structure and content of a web page.
 The HTML file provides instructions to the web browser on how to display the web page to the visitors.

+## Installing and Usage

+- press the green 'Code' button on the top right of the repository
+- copy the link of the repository
+- choose a file on your computer and click right then press 'Git Bash Here' (the git terminal will open)
+- type 'git clone' and paste the link of the repository in the terminal

+after pressing Enter, the project should appear succesfully in the chosen file from where you can acces it in VS Code.

+- once you've opened it in VS code, click right on 'index.html' and press 'Reveal in File Explorer'